 Compile enough of these definitions together and you'll start to see some common themes, chief among them decentralization (via the blockchain) and user control.

-But it’s not just that Web3 will have these great things, it’s that it will have more of them than whatever came before it.
-Understanding Web3 therefore begins with an understanding of Web 1.0 and Web 2.0.
-For a non-technical explanation we can turn to tech entrepreneur and Web3 evangelist Chris Dixon, who in a 2021 episode of the Tim Ferris podcast laid things out rather nicely.
+But it's not just that Web3 will have these great things, it's that it will have more of them than whatever came before it.
+Understanding Web 3.0 therefore begins with an understanding of Web 1.0 and Web 2.0.
+For a non-technical explanation we can turn to tech entrepreneur and Web3 evangelist Chris Dixon, who in an episode of the Tim Ferris podcast laid things out rather nicely.

 Web 1.0 (1990 - 2005)

 Invented by Sir Tim Berners-Lee, Web 1.0 is the first generation of the World Wide Web that we all came to know and love in the mid 90's.
 According to Dixon, it's the “killer app” that was created on top of the internet, which had already been around for some time.

 One of the key characteristics of Web 1.0 is that content is mostly read-only, so users are simply consuming rather than creating.
 Because of this, while the early days of the web were what Dixon calls a “golden age” of innovation, the products that were being built were rather limited.

 Web 2.0 is when we start to see social media platforms take over, like Facebook has since 2004 or Twitter in 2006.
 Content is now no longer read-only but is mostly user-generated.
 Websites called “wikis”, for example, enable users to collaborate and edit content.
 This is why Web 2.0 is sometimes called the “participative web”, since most users are both consuming and creating content.